 - Dead Star Walking: Piper Laurie is billed third but gets killed off in barely twenty minutes.
 Subverted.
-Turns out not only is she Not Quite Dead, she is the killer.
+Turns out not only is she Faking the Dead, she is the killer.

 - Decapitation Presentation: Aura becomes tangled with the Head Hunter killings when she comes across the headless body of her mother, and then sees the killer holding up her parents' heads, which obfuscates his features.
 The trope is played straight with her father's head, but is subverted with her mother, who is actually the killer.
 The body on the ground belongs to someone else, and she is holding her own head in such way that it makes Aura think that she is seeing her mother's decapitated head being displayed on front of the killer.

 - Drop the Hammer: Some victims get pacified with hammer blows from the killer before getting decapitated.

 - Hoist by His Own Petard: The killer is decapitated with her own garrotte device.

 - Infant Immortality: A horrific aversion of this trope kicks off the killings in the first place.

 - Interrupted Suicide: Aura is introduced as she tries to commit suicide by jumping off a bridge but David ends up saving her.